Quick summary

 This option works if there are still some game files on your drive and you have previously created a backup.

-If you don’t have a backup, here’s how to create one and save yourself some future troubles.
+If you don’t have a backup of your game, here’s how to create one and save yourself from future troubles:

 ⚠️